Reflection groups and cones of sums of squares: Concrete examples and applications

 \begin{thm} The dual cone of even symmetric ternary octics sums of squares has the following description

 \end{thm}

 As a consequence of Theorem \ref{Thm:DualEvenSymOct} we can give a new proof for Harris' result on even symmetric ternary octics. \begin{cor}\cite[Theorem 4.1]{harris1999real} The sets of non-negative even symmetric ternary octics and sums of squares are equal, i.e., $\Sigma_{3,8}^{B_3} = \mathcal{P}_{3,8}^{B_3}$. \end{cor} \begin{proof} By Theorem \ref{Thm:DualEvenSymOct} the cone $\left( \Sigma_{n,2d}^G\right)^\ast$ is generated by point-evaluations.
-The claim follows now from Corollary \ref{cor:Sigma=P}. \end{proof} In the following we provide a study of the even symmetric sums of squares ternary octics.
+The claim follows from Corollary \ref{cor:Sigma=P}. \end{proof} In the following, we provide a study of the even symmetric sums of squares ternary octics.

-\begin{lemma} The $B_3$-module $H_{3,4}$ has the isotpyic decomposition A symmetry adapted basis for $H_{3,4}$ realising the $B_3$-isotypic decomposition is generated by the following polynomials:
+\begin{lemma} The $B_3$-module $H_{3,4}$ has the isotpyic decomposition A symmetry adapted basis for $H_{3,4}$ realising the $B_3$-isotypic decomposition is given by the following polynomials:

-\end{lemma} \begin{proof} We need to determine the multiplicity of the irreducible $B_3$-modules $S^{(\lambda,\mu)}$ in $H_{3,4}$ for any multipartition $(\lambda,\mu) \vdash 3$.
-We can immediately exclude some multipartitions: Since we need only higher Specht polynomials of degree $0,2$ or $4$, the degree - which equals $2$ times the charge of a standard Young tableaux of shape $(\lambda,\mu)$ plus $|\mu|$ - must be $0,2$ or $4$.
-However, this implies that only multipartitions with $\mu \in \{ \emptyset, (2),(1,1)\}$ are feasible.
+\end{lemma} \begin{proof} We need to determine the multiplicity of the irreducible $B_3$-modules $S^{(\lambda,\mu)}$ in $H_{3,4}$ for any bipartition $(\lambda,\mu) \vdash 3$.
+We can immediately exclude some bipartitions: Since we need only higher Specht polynomials of degree $0,2$ or $4$ by Theorem \ref{thm:general sums of squares repr}, the degree - which equals $2$ times the charge of a standard bitableau of shape $(\lambda,\mu)$ plus $|\mu|$ - must be $0,2$ or $4$.
+However, this implies that only bipartitions with $\mu \in \{ \emptyset, (2),(1,1)\}$ are feasible to obtain an even degree.
 By going through all the remaining cases one obtains precisely the following higher Specht polynomials of degree $0,2$ and $4$: